Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - You died.
 Try a different method of activating the purifier.

 - **Radiation - ___ is too irradiated to complete!
 What can I do?**
   - Use a combination of a Radiation Suit, Rad-x, Radaway, and Alcohol to mitigate the effects of radiation.
-However, if an area is too irradiated to even be possible, please report the location in the uf-bug-reports chat on our Discord server.
+However, if an area is too irradiated to even be possible, please report the location in the [uf-bug-reports](https://discord.gg/WswmBGXQZt) Discord channel.

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
   - No. The Death Throes replacement plugin used here is stable.